-This month has seen the publication of a study which is really important to women, midwives and everybody involved in maternity care, because it looks even more deeply at a really vital question: what it is that women value in the midwifery continuity of care model.
+This month has seen the publication of a study which is really important to women, midwives and everybody involved in maternity care.
+It looks even more deeply at a really vital question.

 As the authors of this study note, we already have robust evidence that continuity of midwifery care improves outcomes for women (Perriman et al 2018).
 And we know that women really, really like this model of care.
 We also suspect from experience and from the results of other kinds of research that what women really like is the relationship that they have with their midwife.